 This is a very broad question, but it will help you learn what another client thinks of the web developer, generally.
-You want to hear that the web agency were responsive with communications, offered helpful advice, were technically competent and stayed on budget and time.
+You want to hear that the web agency was responsive to communications, offered helpful advice, was technically competent and stayed on budget and time.

 Step 3: Discuss Major Development Stages (and Costs)

 Most importantly, the eCommerce developer should be able to discuss major development stages in full detail and provide a detailed quote for it.